yshp57/dsc-1-09-04-statistical-distributions-with-stem-and-leaf-plots-online-ds-pt-100118/README.md

-# Stem and Leaf Plots
+# Statistical Distributions with Stem and Leaf Plots

+## Introduction

 This lesson is designed to give you an introduction to stem-and-leaf plots as a graphical way to represent a given data set.
 We shall look at the steps required to develop a stem and leaf plot and visualize it using simple plotting skills in matplotlib.

 ![](https://ecdn.teacherspayteachers.com/thumbitem/Stem-and-Leaf-Graph-Poster-2453041-1533650860/original-2453041-1.jpg)

 ## Objectives

+You will be able to:
-* Visually observe and study the characteristics of a given distribution of data.
+* Visually observe and study the characteristics of a given distribution of data
-* Describe stem and leaf plots as a very first step into studying data distributions.
+* Describe stem and leaf plots as a very first step into studying data distributions
-* Compare the use cases for histograms vs. stem and leaf plots.
+* Compare the use cases for histograms vs. stem and leaf plots

 ## Introduction